Skip to main content

 As you go in, sound one long blast on your horn.
 Now steer by looking at one side of the tunnel only and keep to a moderate speed.
 Move the tiller or wheel as little as possible – it's a common illusion to feel the boat's being pulled to the side.
 Watch out for the changing profile, though – tunnels are rarely straight.

-Standedge Tunnel
+Inside Standedge Tunnel

-Special tunnel safety tips
+Tunnel safety tips

-• Keep your crew and passengers inside the profile of the boat in tunnels and aqueducts
+• keep your crew and passengers inside the profile of the boat in tunnels and aqueducts

-• Make sure you have enough fuel to get you through
+• make sure you have enough fuel to get you through

-• If you break down in a tunnel, switch off the engine
+• if you break down in a tunnel, switch off the engine

-• Don't smoke or use cookers and heaters.
+• don't smoke or use cookers and heaters.
 Turn off the gas except pilot lights

-• Help the captain by stopping inside lights from shining on the back of the boat
+• help the captain by stopping inside lights from shining on the back of the boat

-• Wear a lifejacket, especially if you are boating single handed.
+• wear a lifejacket, especially if you are boating single handed

 Canoes and other small unpowered boats